allegro/allegro.tech/_posts/2019-09-02-page-visibility-and-performance-metrics.md

 [![First Contentful Paint — smartphone](/img/articles/2019-09-02-page-visibility-and-performance-metrics/image1.png "FCP — smartphone")](/img/articles/2019-09-02-page-visibility-and-performance-metrics/image1.png)
 [![First Contentful Paint — desktop](/img/articles/2019-09-02-page-visibility-and-performance-metrics/image9.png "FCP — desktop")](/img/articles/2019-09-02-page-visibility-and-performance-metrics/image9.png)

-When we excluded an error in the aggregation algorithm, we looked at how to we collect metrics.
-To better approximate the moment when content appears on the screen, we used to use the ```requestAnimationFrame``` API, which has been available for a long time in all major browsers.
+When we excluded an error in the aggregation algorithm, we looked at how we collect metrics.
+For better approximation of the moment when content appears on the screen, we used to use the ```requestAnimationFrame``` API, which has been available for a long time in all major browsers.
 This function allows plugging in custom code into the browser rendering process, just before the work of drawing the content.
 At this very moment — when the interesting part of HTML was parsed, but before showing it on the screen — we send information to the server.